treep78/ember-resources/README.md

 -   Make Models accessible in templates by loading them through Routes.
 -   Create CRUD actions on a Route, and trigger them from Components.
 -   Add behavior to Route actions to perform CRUD on the Route's model.
--   Create an Ember Service, and inject it into a Component.

 ## Setup

 1. Fork and clone this repo.
 1. Run `npm install` and `bower install`.
 1. Clone [listr-api](https://github.com/ga-wdi-boston/listr-api) into a
-    separate directory on your machine and follow the instructions for the API.
+    subdirectory of ~/wdi/tmp and follow the instructions to setup the API.
-1. Run `bundle exec rake db:nuke_pave` to setup or reset the database.
+1. Start the api with `bin/rails server`
+1. Start the client with `ember server`

 ## ember-data and CRUD